-Things to Do | Visit Chiba | Latest update:2021/04/12
+Things to Do | Visit Chiba | Latest update:2023/04/04

-The Biwa Club started in 1993 as a collective of local citizens driven to promote their local industry.
-By 2021, it had blossomed into a haven for tourists, stitched together like an elegant patchwork of the region’s crafts and wares; from loquat goods, to hand-made fans, to local flowers, and artworks of all sorts.
-It was also the first “Michi-no-Eki” (Japanese-style roadside rest stop) to open in the prefecture of Chiba.
-It was named “Biwa Club” (Biwa is the Japanese word for “loquat”) due to a venture whereby local loquats not perfect enough to be shipped to supermarkets could be transformed into salable goods; and not become a wasted resource.
-Thus, “Biwa Club” was born as a club where people are brought together by loquats.
+Established by local citizens in 1993 as a collective to promote local industry, Biwa Club has since blossomed into a tourist hub.
+It was the first Michi-no-Eki (Japanese-style roadside rest stop) to open in Chiba Prefecture, a convenient stop en-route to the tourist destinations located on the southern end of the Boso Peninsula.
+Biwa Club offers products and handicrafts from the Minamiboso (southern Chiba) region: from loquat goods, to hand-made fans, local flowers, and artworks of all sorts.
+It was named Biwa Club (Biwa is the Japanese word for “loquat”) due to a venture whereby discarded local loquats could be transformed into salable goods and not become a wasted resource.
+Thus, Biwa Club was born as a place where people are brought together by loquats.

 In a message to foreign visitors thinking of visiting this facility, Mr. Suzuki stresses that Biwa Club does not possess any famous attractions such as World Heritage sites, but what they lack in flash, they more than make up for in depth of experience.
-Biwa provides visitors a chance to truly get to the heart and soul of a local community.
+Biwa Club provides visitors a chance to truly get to the heart and soul of a local community.
 Visitors can also be assured that the money they spend will be put to use in a way that directly supports the local economy.

-Also, please note that all activities listed on that site do require advance reservations.
+Also, please note that all activities listed on the site require advance reservations.
 However, whatever agenda you set for your day of immersion into this world, be sure to sample some of Biwa Club’s loquat soft ice cream; refreshingly original, and decadently satisfying.

 123-1 Aoki, Tomiura, Minamiboso City